IWILZ/FS2020-LCD-Panel/README.md

 6. when a NAVx is tuned to an ILS, automatically display its CDI on 2 LED bars
 7. display Indicated Air Speed, Altitude (QNH), Height (QFE), HDG, Vertical Speed

+## **The architecture**

+All the Radio frequencies and courses are managed on a first 16x2 char LCD.
+The Speed(s), Altitude, HDG, etc are shown on a second LCD and the CDI is shown using 2 LED bars + a single 3mm green central LED.
+To edit every frequency and course i used an encoder + 1 button.

+**Sorry....
+Under construction**